 For example, in the month leading up to BFCM 2017, we sent 25.3 million emails with ‘Black Friday’ or ‘Cyber Monday’ in the subject line.
 On Black Friday and Cyber Monday specifically, we sent 35.3 million.
 It’s big.

 Want to know how you can optimise your BFCM campaign this year?
-Here are the Top Black Friday / Cyber Monday Campaign Tips that we’ve found.
+Here are our Top Black Friday and Cyber Monday Campaign Tips:

 Prepare for Mayhem